 From start to finish this project took about 3 weeks to complete, recycling and upcycling as much as we could.
 In total, this A-frame cost us about $700, a much smaller amount than the one built here.
 That’s the beauty of reusing materials and building small, it’s inexpensive, quick and so much fun!

-Tune in next week to see what the tiny A-frame looks like from the inside out and all decked out (and ready for guests).
+Feast your eyes on “Building the A-frame (Part 2)” to see what the tiny A-frame looks like from the inside out and all decked out (and ready for guests).